 - Decisions by the Appeals Board are to be deferential to the original decision, making changes to the finding only where there is clear error, and to the sanction/remedial action only if there is a compelling justification for review.

-- Appeals are not intended to be full re-hearing of the complaint.
+- Appeals are not intended to be a full rehearing of the complaint.
 In most cases, appeals are confined to a review of the written documentation or record of the formal or informal resolution, and pertinent documentation regarding the grounds for appeal.
-Appeals granted based on new evidence shall be remanded to the original Hearing Panel or to the Title IX Coordinator for reconsideration.
+Appeals granted based on new evidence will be remanded to the original Hearing Panel or to the Title IX Coordinator for reconsideration.

-- The Title IX Coordinator shall render a written decision on the appeal to all parties within five (5) business days from accepting the request for appeal.
+- The Title IX Coordinator will render a written decision on the appeal to all parties within five (5) business days from accepting the request for appeal.

-- All parties shall be informed of whether the grounds for appeal are accepted and the results of the appeal decision.
+- All parties will be informed of whether the grounds for appeal are accepted and the results of the appeal decision.